Very often, futuristic names sound like a bunch of babble or look like random letters put together without any order.

 This time, it’s J.R.R.
 Tolkien’s “The Lord of the Rings”.

-In this fantasy novel, Theoden is the king.
+In this fantasy novel, Theoden is the king, making this a great fantasy name for boys.

 Keeping in mind that his name means “leader” and “ruler”, we could say it’ll suit your little prince perfectly.